SlightlySpicyRabbit/Environment-Configuration/README.md

-# Environment-Configuration
+# Python-Environment-Configuration
-Used to record the functions of python libraries and the installation methods
+Used to document how to install Python libraries and their corresponding functions

 ## Data Structure
 * **NumPy:** Data structure commonly used in data science, based on C and very efficient